mcorbin/riemann-discovery/README.md

 Periodically send a GET request to an HTTP endpoint which must return the host/services list.

-Please read the `File based discovery` section to understand how the plugin works.
+Please read the `File based discovery` section to understand how the plugin works and what are the default options.

 #### Plugin configuration